-Work to improve safety along a stretch of Trans-Canada Hwy in Westshore will commence next month, according to the Ministry of Transportation and Infrastructure.
+Work to improve safety along a stretch of Trans-Canada Hwy in Westshore will commence near the end of September, according to the Ministry of Transportation and Infrastructure.

-The project will widen the highway from three lanes to four or two kilometres from Leigh Road to West Shore Parkway.
+The project will widen the highway from three lanes to four for two kilometres from Leigh Road to West Shore Parkway.

 - Construction begins on 48-unit family rental apartment building in Colwood